PierreNabil/Mancala_AI/README.md

 - An intuitive user interface for ease of use.
 - A binary executable to run on any device without the need to be able to run python code.
-- S DFS implementation of minimax and minimax with alpha-beta pruning that can be easilly used for other games.
+- A DFS implementation of minimax and minimax with alpha-beta pruning that can be easilly used for other games.
+- 2 Game Modes
+  - With Stealing
+  - Without Stealing
 - Support of various difficulty levels corresponding to different game tree deapths. (bonus feature #2)
 - Support a networking mode where 2 instances of an AI player can play the game against each other without any human intervention. (bonus feature #5)